Grosvenor

 it was likely on this night (or the previous Saturday) that the Beatles’ drum

-seat was filled, temporarily by Jackie Lomax, later a member of the Undertakers
+seat was filled, temporarily by Jackie Lomax, soon to become a member of the Undertakers

 (and even later, a solo artist for Apple Records) but in 1960 the singer and